acganesh/acgan.sh/posts/2019-07-26-sensitivity-conjecture.md

 - Why hasn't this proof been found before?
 The ratio of difficulty of generative vs. discriminative models.
 - What related work is there?
 - What other theory does this imply?  esp. given that this is a stronger version of the sensitivity conjecture.
+- Add more on significance of this result.